haposroto155135/prostorepo/README.md

-The first modern turnpike, the Great North Road in England, was established in the 18th century, featuring improved surfacing and regular maintenance funded by tolls.
+The growth of suburbanization in the 19th century spurred the construction of feeder roads and highways to connect residential areas to urban centers and transportation networks.